Random Fortune Generators

 What does it mean to forget?
 What makes the future feel urgent, in need of care?
 These questions were part of Glass Hours, an installation at Bliss Plaza in Sunnyside, Queens, in 2019, thanks to support from Sunnyside Shines and the Queens Council on the Arts with public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
 They were also the foundation for a simple card game of memory and color.

-When I tried this game at home with my husband, memories silent for decades bubbled up.
+When we tried this game at home, memories silent for decades bubbled up.
 We also remembered details in them that we hadn’t ever noticed.
 Our recollection of certain colors was more vivid.
 There are also many things we don’t want to remember.
 But that didn’t mean we shouldn’t have.

 There are 2 groups of cards in a deck, each broken into 2 subgroups.
 There were 4 variations on the game, and not all games use the whole deck.